techmyth/techmyth.github.io/content/posts/ontap-nfs-snapshots-offload-support.en.md

 - On your ESXi host, install vendor-specific NAS plug-in that supports the fast file cloning with VAAI.
 - Follow the recommendations of your NAS storage vendor to configure any required settings on both the NAS array and ESXi.

-The NFS configuration will be done in NetApp Ontap using the **“NetApp NFS Plug-in for VMware VAAI”** plugin that recently added native NFS snapshot offload support.
+The NFS configuration will be done in NetApp Ontap using the `NetApp NFS Plug-in for VMware VAAI` plugin that recently added native NFS snapshot offload support.

 ##### Note: The plug-in can be downloaded from the NetApp support portal at the following link [NetApp Support](https://mysupport.netapp.com/site/products/all/details/nfsplugin-vmware-vaai/downloads-tab/download/61278/2.0)

 ![Text](/img/NetApp-NFS-Plugin-1-1024x577.webp#center)

 Once we are in the NetApp support portal we must download version 2.0 of the plugin as shown in the following image.
-To install the plugin we need to unzip the downloaded file and rename the file inside the folder named vib20 with the extension .vib to the new name **NetAppNasPlugin.vib**.
+To install the plugin we need to unzip the downloaded file and rename the file inside the folder named vib20 with the extension .vib to the new name `NetAppNasPlugin.vib`.

 ![Text](/img/2021-05-30_20-33-1024x707.webp#center)